edgelesssys/contrast/docs/docs/deployment.md

 :::
 </TabItem>
 </Tabs>

+The `generate` command needs to pull the container images to derive policies.
+Running `generate` for the first time can take a while, especially if the images are large.
+If your container registry requires authentication, you can create the necessary credentials with `docker login` or `podman login`.
+Be aware of the [registry authentication limitation](features-limitations.md#kubernetes-features) on bare metal.

 :::warning
 Please be aware that runtime policies currently have some blind spots.
 For example, they can't guarantee the starting order of containers.
 See the [current limitations](features-limitations.md#runtime-policies) for more details.